Syberg: Geology, mining, nature reserve

 The Syberg is part of the Ardey Hills, and was formed of sandstone and slate of the Namurian, a stratigraphic unit of the Carboniferous.
 The sandstone (Ruhrsandstein) is of high resistance, and was widely used as building material in the region; some quarries are yet visible in the area.

 The slopes of the Ruhr and its tributaries were the first locations of coal mining in the Ruhr region.
 The first documents of coal mining in the Syberg date from 1580.
 Regular mining ended at the end of the 19th century, but during the Occupation of the Ruhr in 1923 and in the crisis after World War II illegal mining took place.
 Adits and pinges are yet visible, and a mining path (Syburger Bergbauweg) is established.

 The steep slopes to the Ruhr on the southern face of the Syberg are a valuable nature conservation area with its forests of oaks, beeches and hornbeam.
 The area is one of two refugia of the common wall lizard in North Rhine-Westphalia.

 Historical sites

 Prehistory

-The oldest relicts of human presence on the Syberg are of neolithic and bronze age.
+The oldest relicts of human presence on the Syberg are from the Neolithic and Bronze Age.
 Some mints of Roman occupation time were found.